qq1012510777/cuDFNsys/README.md

 _CodingGuideline_: my coding guidline, e.g. how to name a member variable in a class

-_Modules_: cmake script to find packages that the _cuDFNsys_ relies on in a Ubuntu system
+_Modules_: cmake script to find packages that _cuDFNsys_ relies on in a Ubuntu system

 _include_: header files containing declarations of functions/classes

 _src_: source files containing definitions of functions/classes

-_PercolationTest_, _TestFunctionsOnlyForDevlopment_, _TestResolutionEffect_ and other directories are all about examples (user's interfaces), with different purposes, meanwhile showing that how to call _cuDFNsys_ functions, with the cmake and other tools.
+_PercolationTest_, _TestFunctionsOnlyForDevlopment_, _TestResolutionEffect_ and other directories are all about examples (user's interfaces), with different purposes, meanwhile showing that how to call _cuDFNsys_ functions, with cmake and other tools.